Sirillion/SMXhudIcons/README.md

 SMXhudIcons is a unit frame icon addon modlet for SMXhud.
 It will activate icons for the health, stamina, hunger, thirst and stealth bars on the unit frames.

 > Dependencies: SMXhud.

+> Compatibility: Not compatible with any other mods/modlets.